Shohag-Rana/Assignment4_Python/README.md

 ## Feature of this Project

-- Scrap the data from given site and store it into data
+- Scrap the data from given site and store it into database
 - Scrap the image from the javascript json file

 ## Conculation